 An electrostatic precipitator is a filter that uses static electricity to remove suspended dust particles from the air stream.
 It is used at power stations and also removes ash and soot.
 The air passes through two electrodes in metal bars, plates, or wires, and the dusty air travels through a pipe.

-It handles dust at the source, and there are two types of Unit Collectors: Fabric collectors and cyclone collectors.
-A fabric collector deals with small dust particles, whereas Cyclone Collectors handle the coarser dust particles.
+It handles dust at the source, and there are two types of Unit Collectors: Fabric and cyclone collectors.
+A fabric collector deals with small dust particles, whereas Cyclone Collectors handle the coarser ones.

 How do dust collectors work?

-A dust collection system sucks air in from a saw machine, and it then processes the air through a filtering system so that particulate is deposited into a collection area.
-The cleaned air is either returned to the facility or passed out to the environment.
+A dust collection system sucks air in from a saw machine, then processes the air through a filtering system so that particulate is deposited into a collection area.
+The cleaned air is returned to the facility or passed out to the environment.

 Why do dust collectors have two bags?